Cricut Help & Tips

 How do I upload SVG files into Cricut Design Space?

 Here is a video to walk you through the process.
-Below the video are written instructions, depending on your preference.
 Make sure you unzipped the file first.
 Link to videos for unzipping files is located on our Frequently Asked Questions page.

 How do I upload SVG files into the Cricut Design App on an iPad or iPhone?